enarjord/passivbot/docs/walkthrough.md

 python3 passivbot.py binance_01 XLMUSDT configs/live/myconfig.json
 ```

-If the bot started succesfully, you should receive a message **Passivbot started!**.
+If the bot started successfully, you should receive a message **Passivbot started!**.
 After this, you can disconnect
 from the tmux session by pressing `ctrl+b`, following by pressing `d`.

 !!!
 Info